Billy Connolly: Ancestry

 Connolly's paternal grandfather, whom—like his paternal grandmother—Connolly never met, was an Irish immigrant who left Ireland when he was ten years old.
 His great-great-great-grandfather (Charles Mills, a coast guard, 1796–1870) and great-great-grandfather (Bartholomew Valentine Connolly) were from Connemara.

 His father was William Connolly; his mother, Mary "Mamie" McLean, was from the Clan Maclean of Duart Castle on the Isle of Mull on the west coast of Scotland.
 Mamie's father, Neil, was a Protestant and her mother, Flora, was a Roman Catholic who "made clandestine arrangements for the children to be baptised as Catholics", even though they were "formally raised as Protestants".
 His maternal grandparents moved inland to Finnieston Street, Glasgow, in the early 1900s.

 Connolly appeared on the BBC's genealogy programme Who Do You Think You Are? on 2 October 2014, in which he discovered his Indian ancestry.
 His maternal great-great-great-grandfather, John O'Brien, fought at the Siege of Lucknow during the Indian Rebellion of 1857.
 He was wounded during the long siege by a severe gunshot to the left shoulder.
-He married a local 13-year-old Indian girl called Matilda.
+In 1845, at the age of 18, he married a local 13-year-old Indian girl called Matilda.
 They had four children and settled in Bangalore after his military service.